 Your Goal: Strength Gains

 "If you’re looking to gain strength, you should definitely be getting in at least a solid five days of heavy lifting each week—30-60 minutes each day,” Schmidt suggests.
 It’s also important to make sure you’re fueling properly after a lifting session.
-While lifting, you’re actually creating micro-tears in your muscle and it’s mainly sleep and food (protein, specifically) that actually help the muscle repair, and come back stronger than it was before.
+While lifting, you’re actually creating micro-tears in your muscle and it’s mainly proper sleep and nutrition (protein, specifically) that actually help the muscle recover.

 When you’re trying to pack on muscle, do cardio sparingly.
 The reasons: Ultimately, it will burn the calories you want to be putting towards muscle, Schmidt explains.
 A good way to incorporate cardio, though, would be sprinting because it can help build muscle in your legs.